Adverbs – Types, Examples & Using Them Correctly

 • Clearly, he has the right competencies for this job.

-• Frankly, I don’t condone his behavior.
+• Frankly, I don’t condone his behaviour.

 • Generally, I am pleased with the University.